commercial lease | residential lease dispute | terms of lease agreement | amendments | renewal |

 B. Forcible Entry and Detainer

-(1) is a tenant or a subtenant wilfully and without force holding over after the termination of the tenant’
+(1) is a tenant or a subtenant wilfully and without force holding over after the termination of the tenant’s right of

 (3) is a tenant of a person who acquired possession by forcible entry.

-not required to prove title, but is only required to show sufficient evidence of ownership to
+plaintiff is not required to prove title, but is only required to show sufficient evidence of ownership to demonstrate a

 C. Personal Service